-Do you have a clear goal in mind, but seek the right tools and technique to persuade others, gain buy-in and get things done in a non-aggressive and ethical way?
-This high energy seminar offers you practical approaches to gain support for your ideas, network with those around you and initiate positive change up, down and across your organization.
+Do you have a clear goal in mind but seek the right tools and techniques to persuade others, gain buy-in, and achieve your goal in a non-aggressive and ethical way?
+This dynamic seminar presents practical approaches for gaining support for your ideas, networking with those around you, and initiating positive change throughout your organization.

-The seminar provides managers at all levels with the tools to understand their own styles of influence and conflict resolution as well as how to adapt to the personal styles of others in order to receive the support needed to succeed.
+The seminar provides managers at all levels with the tools to understand their own styles of influence and conflict resolution.
+It also presents strategies for adapting to the personal styles of others and receiving the support needed to succeed.

 Key Benefits & Takeaways

 - Apply the latest persuasion techniques to ethically build cooperation and drive achievement

 - Understand the difference between assertiveness and aggressiveness regarding your ability to influence and convince those around you

 - Learn to adapt your approaches to unique situations involving your peers, subordinates or upper management

 - Influence rather than respond to others in all situations

 - Eliminate reliance on formal authority as a means of changing mentalities and behaviours

 - Acquire tools to immediately elevate your personal power